ufidon/eth/labs/lab00/README.md

    2. (10%) Practice basic Windows commands in the [Windows commands cheatsheet](./commandCheatsheets/CommandPromptCheatsheet.pdf)

-After installation, *make sure you can access Internet*, update and upgrade Ubuntu, then install the following tools.
+After installation, *make sure you can access Internet*, update and upgrade Kali, then install the following tools.
 Open a terminal window, run the following commands:

 ```bash
 # 1. populate the repository